“There is something about the outside of a horse that is good for the inside of a man.”

 That being said, there’s some serious skill to horseback riding on the trail, even if that means you’ve clocked 1000 hours on a horse and don’t know what collection and engagement are, how to stay straight on the curve, or properly post.
 Your horse would certainly THANK YOU if you did, but just because you don’t know these things doesn’t mean you’re not skilled.

 Let’s imagine a world in which you combined the core concepts from Western and English riding in a real learning experience– out in the open blue.
 Well, that’s kind of what we are– a world of combinations.
-Come ride with us and see what we are all about.
+Come ride with us and see what the original “Lesson on the Trail” is all about.